First Nations Environmental Contaminants Program (FNECP)

 • This funding stream should:

-• Focus on an environmental hazard identification, investigation and characterization
+• Focus on an environmental contaminant identification, investigation, and characterization

 • Be achievable within two years